TinysNotTiny/TinysNotTiny.github.io/README.md

 ## 🖨️ Hobby 3D Prints

-Welcome to my 3D printing playground!
-Here you'll find my creative projects, experiments, and prints.
+Welcome to my 3D printing playground! (will remain in constant state of progress) Here you'll find my creative projects, experiments, and prints.

 ---